FactorySimPy/FactorySimPy/docs/basic_components.md

 The source component is responsible for generating items that enter and flow through the system.
 The API documentation of [Source](source.md)

-There are two modes of operation for the source:

-1. If the `blocking` parameter is set to True, the source generates an item and tries to send it to the connected outgoing edge.
+There are two modes of operation for the source.
+If the `blocking` parameter is set to True, the source generates an item and tries to send it to the connected outgoing edge.
 If the edge is full or cannot accept the item, the source waits until space becomes available.

-2. If the `blocking` parameter is set to False, the source generates items and attempts to send them to the outgoing edge.
+If the `blocking` parameter is set to False, the source generates items and attempts to send them to the outgoing edge.
 If the edge is full or cannot accept the item, the source discards the item.

 **Behavior**

 At the start of the simulation, the source waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node.
 This parameter is a constant delay specified as an integer or a float.
 During a simulation run, the source generates items at discrete instants of time specified by `inter_arrival_time`.
-The parameter `inter_arrival_time` can be specified as a fixed constant or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
+The parameter `inter_arrival_time` can be specified as a constant value (int or float) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
 After generating an item, the source behaves as follows:

 1. If the source is `blocking` is True, it pushes the item without check if the outgoing edge if full and waits for the outgoing edge to accept the item.